Geography of Cameroon: Natural regions

+Cameroon is one of the wettest parts of Africa and records Africa's second highest concentration of biodiversity.
+In Cameroon forest cover is around 43% of the total land area, equivalent to 20,340,480 hectares (ha) of forest in 2020, down from 22,500,000 hectares (ha) in 1990.
+In 2020, naturally regenerating forest covered 20,279,380 hectares (ha) and planted forest covered 61,100 hectares (ha).
+Around 15% of the forest area was found within protected areas, for the year 2015, 100% of the forest area was reported to be under public ownership.

 Cameroon's coastal plain extends 10 to 50 mi inland from the Gulf of Guinea (part of the Atlantic Ocean) to the edge of a plateau.
 In the former western state, however, the mass of Mount Cameroon reaches almost to the sea.
 The plain is densely forested including areas of Central African mangroves especially around Douala and in the estuary of the Cross River on the border with Nigeria.

-A recent global remote sensing analysis suggested that there were 643km² of tidal flats in Cameroon, making it the 39th ranked country in terms of tidal flat area.
+A recent global remote sensing analysis suggested that there were 643 km2 of tidal flats in Cameroon, making it the 39th ranked country in terms of tidal flat area.

 The low South Cameroon Plateau, rising from the coastal plain and dominated by tropical rain forest, has an average elevation of 1500 to 2000 ft.
 It is less humid than the coast.

 In western Cameroon is an irregular chain of mountains, hills, and plateaus that extends from Mount Cameroon almost to Lake Chad at the northern tip of the country.
 This region includes the Bamenda, Bamiléké, and Mambilla highlands.
 It also contains some of the country's most fertile soils, notably around volcanic Mt.
 Cameroon.
 This area of tropical forest has been categorised by the World Wildlife Fund as the Cameroonian Highlands forests ecoregion with Mount Cameroon considered separately because as an active volcano it has a distinct environment from the other mountains.

 From the forested southern plateau the land rises northward to the grassy, rugged Adamaoua (Adamawa) highlands.
 Stretching across Cameroon from the western mountain area, the Adamaoua forms a barrier between the north and south.
 Its average elevation is 3400 ft.

 The southern savanna plain extends from the edge of the Adamaoua to Lake Chad.
 Its characteristic vegetation is scrub and grass.
 This is region of sparse rainfall and high median temperatures has been included as part of the East Sudanian savanna ecoregion.